2024 NFL Mock Draft – Round 1 (1-16) – Charlie Campbell

 6. NFL Team Logo for Giants New York Giants: Malik Nabers, WR, LSU

 The Giants clearly need a receiver upgrade and are in great position to land a No. 1 wideout.
 Between Marvin Harrison Jr., Malik Nabers and Rome Odunze, the Giants can land a mismatch weapon.
-With quarterbacks going in the top four, that will push Harrison or Nabers to New York.
+I think the Giants would be thrilled to land Nabers with the sixth pick of the 2024 NFL Draft.

 Nabers totaled 89 catches for 1,569 yards and 14 touchdowns in 2023.
 While Kayshon Boutte was supposed to be LSU’s No. 1 wide receiver in 2022, Nabers outplayed him and was a steady contributor for Jayden Daniels.
 Nabers caught 72 passes for 1,017 yards and three touchdowns that season.
 He has quality size at 6-foot, 195 pounds and is very fast with awesome separation skills.
 Nabers has special athleticism and route-running that could make him a dynamic outside and slot receiver at the pro level.